colxi/string-manipulation/README.md

   - `strcmp` : Compare two strings.
   - `strlen` : Returns the length of a string
+  - `strchr` : Search char in a string
   - `trim`   : Trims a string (modifies original)
   - `ltrim`  : Trims Left Spaces a string (modifies original)
   - `rtrim`  : Trims Right Spaces a string (modifies original)